BlueByteSystemsInc/PDMShell/src/RUNSCRIPT.md

 An item-specific line is a line that contains a file, folder, vault, date/time, or PDM variable placeholder.

+For [`until`](UNTIL.md), `runscript` preserves the `-conditions` value until the `until` command runs.
+This is important when the condition reads a PDM variable that may change while the script is waiting.
+Other target values, such as `-filePath "$localPath"`, are still resolved for each target item.

 ## Supported placeholders

 | Placeholder | Description |